-1) All rules in the Family/Student Handbook will be followed during the school day.

-- 2) Students should ONLY bring materials that pertain to this class, unless otherwise directed by the teacher. - 3) TEACHER PET PEEVE: Any student working on other subjects during class time may have it taken from them.
+- 1) All rules in the Family/Student Handbook will be followed during the school day. - 2) Students will ONLY bring materials that pertain to this class, unless otherwise directed by the teacher. - 3) TEACHER PET PEEVE: Any student working on other subjects during class time may have it taken from them!
 Whether or not the work is returned to them after class will depend on prior offenses.
-You need to be paying attention in class (this includes not sleeping)!!! - 4) TEACHER PET PEEVE: Any copying or cheating on homework, projects, papers, quizzes, or tests will NOT be tolerated!
+You need to be paying attention in class (this includes not sleeping)! - 4) TEACHER PET PEEVE: Any copying or cheating on homework, projects, papers, quizzes, or tests will NOT be tolerated!
 Any cheating or copying will result in an immediate 0% on that work.
 You may HELP others find where answers can be found, but DO NOT give answers.
 Everyone should do his/her own work!
-There is also a zero tolerance policy on plagiarism (see the Student Handbook). - 5) If absent, you will have as many days as you were gone to make up any assignments, presentations, projects, or tests. - 6) Students must be in the classroom before the second bell rings.
+There is also a zero tolerance policy on plagiarism (see Student Handbook). - 5) If absent, you will have as many days as you were gone to make up any assignments, presentations, projects, or tests. - 6) If you are absent on a day when an assignment is due, please turn it in on the day you return.
+You are responsible for turning in the work.
+I will NOT be chasing you down asking for it that is your responsibility.
+If for some reason you were unable to complete the assignment, please speak with me when you return. - 7) Students must be in the classroom before the second bell rings.
 If you are late because of a previous class, bring a pass.
 If you are worried about making it back to class in time after a bathroom break, check with me before you go.
-Any late entrances will result in a tardy. - 7) Food and drink (except water) are NOT allowed in class (unless given specific permission by the teacher).
-Unauthorized food in class will result in a detention!!!
+Any late entrances will result in a tardy. - 8) Food and drink (except water) are NOT allowed in class (unless given specific permission by the teacher).
+Unauthorized food in class will result in a detention.
 Do not bring in the rest of your breakfast/lunch or be snacking on something from your locker as you walk into my class!